chandan365c/Jarvis/README.md

 ## Environment Variables

 - MongoDB Connection String: Ensure MongoDB is installed and setup locally.
+Navigate to `./server/index.js` and replace *`"YOUR_MONGODB_URI"`* with your local mongodb compass connection URI.

 - API Key: The project includes an API key for Google Gemini that must be set as an environment variable.
 This key is required for generating response but will not be shared publicly.
 Navigate to `./src/config/gemini.js` and replace *`"YOUR_API_KEY"`* with your actual API Key.